roeszler/filter-maintenance-predictor/README.md

 ### Hypothesis and how to validate?

 <!-- 1 - We suspect customers are churning with **low tenure** levels. -->
+* We suspect a filter still has a useable remaining life
+    * A **Boolean test model** can help with this indication
 * We suspect Remaining Useful Life is directly correlated to **dust feed**.
     * A **Correlation study** can help in this investigation
 * We suspect Remaining Useful Life is can be projected from **differential pressure**.